anywhichway/nano-memoize/README.md

 Special appreciation to @titoBouzout and @popbee who spent a good bit of time reviewing code for optimization and making recommendations.
 See [Issue 4](https://github.com/anywhichway/nano-memoize/issues/4) for the conversation.

-The minified/brotli size is 654 bytes for `nano-memoize` v1.1.3 vs 1,356 bytes for `micro-memoize` v3.0.1.
+The minified/brotli size is 660 bytes for `nano-memoize` v1.1.5 vs 1,356 bytes for `micro-memoize` v4.08.
 And, `nano-memoize` has slightly more functionality.

 The speed tests are below.
+At the time of testing the most recent version of `fast-memoize` 2.5.1 was a year old.
+The most recent version of `micro-memoize` 4.0.8 was 14 days old.

- * For single primitive argument functions it is typically 5-10% faster than `fast-memoize` and 3x faster than `micro-memoize`.
+ * For single primitive argument functions `nano-memoize` runs neck-and-neck with `fast-memoize` and 3-4x faster than `micro-memoize`.

- * For single object argument functions it is typically 10-15% faster than `fast-memoize` and 15-20% faster than `micro-memoize`.
+ * For single object argument functions `nano-memoize` is typically 10% faster than `fast-memoize` and 1.75x faster than `micro-memoize`.

- * For multiple primitive argument functions `nano-memoize` and `micro-memoize` will trade-off first position across multiple test runs with `nano-memoize` winning slightly more frequently.
+ * For multiple primitive argument functions `nano-memoize` is about 20% faster than `micro-memoize`.
 They are 60x faster than `fast-memoize`.

- * For multiple object argument functions `nano-memoize` and `micro-memoize` will trade-off first position across multiple test runs with `nano-memoize` winning slightly more frequently.
-They are 60x faster than `fast-memoize`.
+ * For multiple object argument functions `nano-memoize` is typically 20% faster than `micro-memoize` and 60x faster than `fast-memoize`.

- * When `deepEquals` tests are used, `micro-memoize` rules the day.
+ * When `deepEquals` tests are used, `nano-memoize` is 33% faster than micro-memoize. `fast-memoize` is by default deep equals and `nano-memoize` is 60x faster.

 We have found that benchmarks can vary dramatically from O/S to O/S or Node version to Node version.
 These tests were run on a Windows 10 Pro 64bit 1.8ghz i7 machine with 16GB RAM and Node v11.6.0.
 Also, even with multiple samplings, garbage collection can have a substative impact and multiple runs in different orders are really required for apples-to-apples comparisons.